Volunteers have always played a vital part in the sport and physical activity sector. Without them, most activity simply wouldn’t happen.

 We've tended to always think of volunteering as something people do for the benefit of others.
 Whether it's marshalling a fun run, managing money, driving people from A to B (and back) or even washing the muddy kit on a Sunday afternoon, it’s always been those taking part that everyone focuses on.

-But our new volunteering strategy, Volunteering in an Active Nation, is looking to change those perceptions.
+But our new volunteering strategy is looking to change those perceptions.
 We want to put the experience of the volunteer and increased diversity at the heart of efforts to support volunteers.